 "In-store, there is a person I can look in the eye and share a little joke with, which already helps me to feel confident and positive – and that’s the kind of customer experience we are seeking to recreate in e-commerce."

 The set up also means customers can feel confident when switching from e-commerce to a phone call, chatbot service, or speaking to someone in store should they need help if any questions or problems arise.
 “For this to succeed, data needs to be shared in real-time across all channels.
 That’s where Adobe Real-Time CDP has been invaluable.
 It helps us to share this information,” says Burkhardt.

 The system, which is tailored to each vertical, creates the right conditions for designing any customer journey — notably those that Telefónica expect its customers to experience in the future.

 “We started with two use cases to prove the concept,” explains Burkhardt.
 “That figure has since increased to 48.
-Each case represents a customer characteristic that is synchronised across all channels.
-For example, customers can receive a renewal offer directly if there is information available that states their mobile phone contract is about to expire or if a user seems only interested in iPhones then they will hear from Telefónica when a new model is launched as early as possible.
+Each case represents a customer characteristic that is synchronized across all channels.
+For example, customers can receive a renewal offer directly if there is information available that states their mobile phone contract is about to expire, or if a user seems only interested in iPhones then they will hear from Telefónica when a new model is launched as early as possible.